mamulovable/chef/README.md

 ## Getting Started

-Visit our [documentation](https://docs.convex.dev/chef) to learn more about Chef and check out our prompting [guide](https://stack.convex.dev/chef-cookbook-tips-working-with-ai-app-builders).
+Visit our [documentation](https://docs.convex.dev/dreamera) to learn more about Dreamera and check out our prompting [guide](https://stack.convex.dev/dreamera-cookbook-tips-working-with-ai-app-builders).

-The easiest way to build with Chef is through our hosted [webapp](https://chef.convex.dev), which includes a generous free tier.
-If you want to run Chef locally, you can follow the guide below.
+The easiest way to build with Dreamera is through our hosted [webapp](https://dreamera.ai), which includes a generous free tier.
+If you want to run Dreamera locally, you can follow the guide below.

 ### Running Locally

 Note: This will use the hosted Convex control plane to provision Convex projects.
-However, Chef tokens used in this enviroment will not count towards usage in your Convex account.
+However, Dreamera tokens used in this environment will not count towards usage in your Convex account.

 **1. Clone the project**